frankie7413/WeekDaySelector/README.md

 # WeekDaySelector
 A simple day of the week selector enjoy.

+A modified version of http://bootsnipp.com/snippets/qgOrM